-(W10.1a) Which data points within your CDP disclosure have been verified, and which standards were used?
+(W9.1a) Which data points within your CDP disclosure have been verified, and which standards were used?

-Disclosure module Verification standard Please explain Current state W1.2B 2018 water withdra wals and consum ption: year over year compari son Other, please specify (ANSI- ANAB Standard (ISO)) DEKRA Certification Inc. provides annual independent validation services for our corporate responsibility reporting, including annual verification of LightStay sustainability results and hotel data used for reporting of GHG emissions, energy use, water use, and waste disposal.
-The validation is a systematic application of verification procedures by knowledgeable reviewers for evaluating and reviewing a subset of reported data, calculations, and data management systems.
-The validation involved a thorough review of meter reads, billing data, calculations and methodologies.
-This approach, which follows ANSI-ASQ National Accreditation Board (ANAB) standards, is intended to provide a level of assurance and credibility to meet the needs associated with voluntary non-financial public reporting.
-Based on their review and on-site verification audits, DCI provides reasonable assurance that the reported 2018 water use (withdrawals) are accurate.
-A copy of DEKRA's 2018 Assurance Report can be found here: https://cr.hilton.com/our-reporting/#assurance.
+Disclosure Please explain module verified standard W1 Current W1.2B Other, DEKRA Certification Inc. provides annual independent validation services for our corporate responsibility reporting, including annual verification of LightStay sustainability state 2019 water please results and hotel data used for reporting of GHG emissions, energy use, water use, and waste disposal.
+The validation is a systematic application of verification procedures withdrawals specify by knowledgeable reviewers for evaluating and reviewing a subset of reported data, calculations, and data management systems.
+The validation involved a thorough review and (ANSI- of meter reads, billing data, calculations and methodologies.
+This approach, which follows ANSI-ASQ National Accreditation Board (ANAB) standards, is intended to provide consumptio ANAB a level of assurance and credibility to meet the needs associated with voluntary non-financial public reporting.
+Based on their review and on-site verification audits, DCI n: year Standard provides reasonable assurance that the reported 2019 water use (withdrawals) are accurate.
+A copy of DEKRA's 2019 Assurance Report can be found here: over year (ISO)) https://cr.hilton.com/our-reporting/#assurance. comparison

-W11.
+W10.
 Sign off